cBLUE-dev-team/cBLUE.github.io/sphinx/source/install.rst

 	(command line)> C:\\Python27\\64-bit\\python.exe CBlueApp.py

 The GUI can also be initiated by running the CBlueApp.py file from a Python IDE, such as IDLE, PyCharm, or Microsoft Visual Studio.

+Development plans include packaging all of the necessary files into a single-file executable.